asantra/ProjectGeant4/README.md

 \theta_c = \tan^{-1}\frac{r}{d}
 ```

 6. Now we know `d`, as this is in our simulation setup.
-For our simulation, `d` is 24 cm.
+For our simulation, `d` is 49 cm or 490 mm.
 7. We are now left with finding the value of `r`.
 This is the time we will analyze the root files.
 8. Now let's go inside one of the root files.
 Assuming you are in the `build` directory, and you want to go to the `proton` directory:
 ```
 cd ../proton
 ```
-9. Now do an `ls` to see all the files that are kept there:
+9. Now do an `ls` inside the `proton` directory to see all the files that are kept there:
 ```
 output_proton_0p2GeV.root
 output_proton_0p5GeV.root